Guy Halsall

-Guy Halsall (born 1964) is an English historian and academic, specialising in Early Medieval Europe.
+Guy Halsall (born 1964) is an English historian, archaeologist and academic, specialising in Early Medieval Europe.
 He is currently based at the University of York, and has published a number of books, essays, and articles on the subject of early medieval history and archaeology.
 Halsall's current research focuses on western Europe in the important period of change around AD 600 and on the application of continental philosophy (especially the work of Jacques Derrida) to history.
 He taught at the University of Newcastle and Birkbeck, University of London, before moving to the University of York.

 Life

 Guy Halsall was born in North Ferriby in 1964 and raised in Worcestershire.
 He studied archaeology and history at the University of York, earning the first First-Class degree from York's archaeology department in 1986.
 He completed his D.Phil. at York in 1991 with a thesis on the "history and archaeology of the region of Metz in the Merovingian period" supervised by Edward James and examined by Steve Roskams and Bryan Ward-Perkins.